WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. verb: look thoughtfully for a long time at. 若有所思地看了很长时间，即凝视，也常表示深思。

+- contemporary

+  1. adjective: living or occurring at the same time.

+     _"the event was recorded by a contemporary historian"_

+  2. adjective: belonging to or occurring in the present.

+     _"the tension and complexities of our contemporary society"_

+  3. noun: a person or thing living or existing at the same time as another.

+     _"he was a contemporary of Darwin"_

 - contempt

   1. verb: the feeling that a person or a thing is beneath consideration, worthless, or deserving scorn.